Gauge invariant energy spectra in 2-dimensional noncommutative quantum mechanics: Noncommutative two dimensional anisotropic harmonic oscillator in a constant magnetic field

 for the symmetric gauge which is taken as, $\hat{\mathbf{A}}=\left(-\frac{B}{2}\hat{Y},\,\frac{B}{2}\hat{X}\right)$, the parameters of \eqref{eq:ns-ham} are given as,

 On the other hand, for the Landau gauge, $\hat{\mathbf{A}}=\left(-B\hat{Y},\, 0\right)$, the parameters of \eqref{eq:ns-ham} are,

 From Fig. \ref{ns1fig} and \ref{ns2fig}, we can see the differences in the eigenfrequencies, $\tilde{\Omega}'_{1,2}$ calculated using the naive minimal prescription, which clearly signals their gauge-dependency and therefore such prescription is inconsistent in the context of noncommutative quantum mechanics.
+In this prescription, the commutation relation between observables that governs the dynamics of the quantum system also turns out to be gauge dependent, and as a consequence gauge dependency of the eigenfrequencies emerges.
+In the symmetric gauge, the commutation relation between the kinematical momenta given in \eqref{naive momenta} becomes